dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/SetMinimumRetentionPeriod.md

 </div>
 ## Results

-This procedure returns `Statement executed.`
+This procedure does not return a result.

 ## Examples